IdentityServer/IdentityServer4/docs/quickstarts/1_client_credentials.rst

 This controller will be used later to test the authorization requirement, as well as visualize the claims identity through the eyes of the API.

-If you use the browser to navigate to the controller (``http://localhost:5001/identity``), you should get a 401 status code in return.
-This means your API requires a credential.

 **Configuration**

 The last step is to add authentication middleware to your API host.